manuel-dileo/pokemon-data-science/README.md

 - For every basic stat. , Which pokémon has the highest value?
 Which pokémon has the lowest value ?
 - How many species of pokémon exist for each type ?
 Which type is the most common ?
 - Which ability is the most common ?
+- Which features are related to each other?

 Please see exploration.ipynb notebook.